Diagnosis

 • Coronary angioplasty (AN-jee-o-plas-tee) and stent.
 This treatment may be needed if SCAD blocks blood flow to the heart or medicines don't control chest pain.

-During the procedure, a doctor places a long, thin flexible tube called a catheter in a blood vessel, usually in the groin or wrist.
+A doctor places a long, thin flexible tube called a catheter in a blood vessel, usually in the groin or wrist.
 It's guided to the heart.
 A small balloon on the tip of the catheter widens to open the artery.
 Then, the doctor places a tiny mesh tube called a stent inside the artery.
 The stent holds the artery open and improves blood flow.
 The balloon is removed.
 The stent stays in place.
 Another name for this treatment is percutaneous coronary intervention or PCI.

 • Coronary artery bypass surgery.
 This open-heart surgery creates a new path for blood to flow around a blocked or partially blocked artery.
 It may be done if other SCAD treatments don't work or if you have more than one tear.
 The surgeon takes a healthy blood vessel from the chest or leg area.
 This healthy vessel is called a graft.
 One end of the graft is stitched to the artery below the blockage.
 The other end is stitched to the heart.
-Other names for this surgery are heart bypass surgery, coronary artery bypass grafting or CABG — pronounced "cabbage."
+Other names for this surgery are heart bypass surgery, coronary artery bypass grafting and CABG — pronounced "cabbage."

 Pregnancy